pabs3/python-iview/README.md

 Changes
 ===

+* 4 Jul 2015: Switch to Panasonic API after Humax was retired
 * 28 Jun 2015: Fix subtitles with new video URLs
 * 17 Apr 2015: Switch to a different web API to get new video URLs working
 * 30 Mar 2015: Avoid text encoding crash in programme list